October 8, 2018 Posted in Moving Essentials

 You will have to prepare a variety of packing materials and tools if you want your relocation to go smoothly, and more importantly, safely.
 So, be sure that you have plenty of warm gloves, shoes, sand, and salt, as well as packing materials for moving, and blankets to protect your belongings for the move.
 Try to get some of these supplies for free and you will reduce your moving expenses.

-Protect Your Floors
+Protect the Floors Carefully

 Moving in winter can get quite messy as the snow will melt inside your home, and you and your movers will be bringing in mud and dirt which will combine with the water inside.
 Not only do you want to make sure that your floor is protected, but you also want to avoid any slippery surfaces that could lead to injuries and material damage.
-Contact your movers, as some companies offer to take care of the floor protection themselves.
-Otherwise, you will have to do it on your own, either by using cardboard, plastic sheets or tarps.
+Contact your movers, as some cross-country moving companies offer to take care of the floor protection themselves.
+Otherwise, you will have to do it on your own, either by using cardboard, plastic sheets, or tarps.

 Turn off the Heat, but Not in Your Bathroom